WordPress/create-block-theme/README.md

 ### Embed Google Fonts or local font files

-**DEPRECATED:** Font can now be managed using WordPress' native Font Library.
+**DEPRECATED:** Fonts can now be managed using WordPress' native Font Library.
 [More information](https://wordpress.org/documentation/wordpress-version/version-6-5/#add-and-manage-fonts-across-your-site).

 ## How to Use the Plugin